Online security FAQ

 - Use anti-virus and anti-spyware software

 - Keep your browser and operating system up-to-date

 - Enable two-factor authentication in order to create an additional layer of security for your account

 Can other people see my Personal Information when I'm using the web?

 Your web browser encrypts data while it's being transmitted.
 However, some browsers can store information in memory (cache) after it's been sent.
 To ensure your Personal Information is protected, clear your cache after every visit to a secure site.

 Can anyone else access my account information over the Internet?

-Once you have signed in to ATB Online you have begun an "active session."
+Once you have signed in to ATB Personal you have begun an "active session."
 If you walk away during the course of an active session, someone else can use your computer to perform transactions involving your accounts.

 Are my email transmissions secure?